Loveday (1458)

-In 1458 the King attempted to unite his feuding nobles with a public display of friendship under the auspices of the Church at St Paul's Cathedral.
+In 1458 the king attempted to unite his feuding nobles with a public display of friendship under the auspices of the Church at St Paul's Cathedral.
 Following much discussion and negotiation, and amid the presence of large, armed, noble retinues which almost led to another outbreak of war, a compromise was announced.
-To celebrate, a procession was held by all the major participants, who walked hand-in-hand from Westminster Palace to St Paul's Cathedral.
+To celebrate, a procession was held by all the major participants, who walked hand-in-hand from Westminster Palace to the cathedral.
 Queen Margaret was partnered with York, and other adversaries were paired off accordingly, and the sons of the dead Lancastrian lords took their fathers' places.
 Certain reparations were ordained, all by the Yorkist lords, who for their part accepted full responsibility for the Battle of St Albans.
 They were ordered to make payments to the dead lords' widows and sons, and masses were paid for the souls of all who had died.
 Contemporaries varied in their views of the accord.
 Some wrote verses expressing hope that it would lead to a new-found peace and prosperity; others were more pessimistic as to its value.

-In the long run, the King's Loveday and its agreements had no long-lasting benefit.
-Within a few months, petty violence between the lords had broken out again and, within the year, York and Lancaster faced each other at the Battle of Blore Heath.
+In the long run, the king's Loveday and its agreements had no long-lasting benefit.
+Within a few months, petty violence between the lords had broken out again and, within the year, the Houses of York and Lancaster faced each other at the Battle of Blore Heath.
 Historians debate who—if anyone—gained from the 1458 Loveday.
 On the one hand, the crown publicised its role as the ultimate court of appeal but, conversely, although the Yorkists were bound to pay large sums in compensation, this was done with money already owed by the government.
 Fundamentally, factional discord was highlighted on the public stage, and the war it was intended to prevent was only deferred.

 Political background

 By the middle of the 15th century, English politics had become increasingly factional.
 Richard, Duke of York and his Neville allies—Richard, Earl of Salisbury and his son, Richard, Earl of Warwick, with their cousin John Mowbray, Duke of Norfolk—were in opposition to the government of King Henry VI.
-The King was weak-willed and easily led, and his government was effectively controlled by his favourite, Edmund Beaufort, Duke of Somerset.
+The king was weak-willed and easily led, and his government was effectively controlled by his favourite, Edmund Beaufort, Duke of Somerset.
 Further weakening the government, King Henry had become mentally incapacitated in August 1453, becoming comatose, unable to feed himself or recognise any of his companions.
 (Note: Historians have speculated upon Henry's illness.
 Its precise nature is unknown, but Griffiths describes it as "a severe mental collapse, accompanied by a crippling physical disablement".
 Its cause is equally hard to determine.
 Wolffe speculates that it could have been a response to news of the Battle of Castillon a few days earlier which presaged the final fall of Lancastrian France as well as seeing the death of the English commander, "old Talbot".
 His illness may also have had a genetic element, as Henry's grandfather, Charles VI of France, had suffered extreme bouts of insanity in his later years.)